-In addition to the IT-related skills and knowledge acquired during the programme, you will develop a wide range of personal and professional skills including communication, presentation, negotiation, team working and project management skills.
-These sought-after skills will be useful throughout your working life and will increase your chances of finding well paid and interesting job after graduation.
+In addition to the IT-related skills and knowledge acquired during the programme, you will develop a wide range of personal and professional skills including communication, presentation, negotiation, team working and time management skills.
+These sought-after skills will be useful throughout your working life and will increase your chances of finding a well-paid and interesting job after graduation.